Mendelosdoba/whale-identification-api/README.md

 The application uses a two-stage prediction system.
 The first model determines whether the uploaded image contains a cetacean.
 If a cetacean is detected, the second model predicts the most likely species.

 Features:
-Upload an image through a simple web interface
+Upload an image through a simple web interface.
-Detect whether the image contains a whale, dolphin, or porpoise Reject images that do not appear to contain a cetacean Predict the most likely cetacean species
+Detect whether the image contains a whale, dolphin, or porpoise.
+Reject images that do not appear to contain a cetacean.
+Predict the most likely cetacean species.
-Display prediction confidence scores
+Display prediction confidence scores.
-Technologies
+Technologies:
 Python
 TensorFlow / Keras
 ResNet50
 FastAPI
 Pillow
 HTML and CSS
-How It Works
+How It Works?

 The application uses two convolutional neural network models: